gem/oq-engine/doc/adv-manual/risk-features.rst

 Beginning with version 3.1, the engine is able to perform `scenario_risk` and `scenario_damage` calculations starting from the GeoJSON feed for ShakeMaps_ provided by the United States Geological Survey (USGS).
-Additionally starting from version 3.12 it is also possible to use ShakeMaps from other sources like the local filesystem or a custom URL.
+Furthermore, starting from version 3.12 it is possible to use ShakeMaps from other sources like the local filesystem or a custom URL.

 .. _ShakeMaps: https://earthquake.usgs.gov/data/shakemap/